PhilJahn/SCOPE/README.md

 | --max_length                | np.inf               | Maximum evaluation length (uses minimum value of out of this and the full dataset): this was used to get results for running experiments, all results in the paper are from the full length of the dataset |
 | --batch_size                | 1000               | Batch size for examination (must match evaluation length of stream clustering) |
 | --value_scale                | 100               | Factor on all results (100 to get the value in percent) |

+The MMD calculation is from the [Transfer Learning Repo](https://github.com/jindongwang/transferlearning/tree/master).

 ## Stream Clustering Methods